Killthebug/Bika-Lims-Wiki/Translations-and-localisation.md

 ##### 1: Install Plone.

-You will also need to install some or all of the dependencies listed in the bika installation guide, depending on what you are going to get up to.
+You will also need to install some or all of the dependencies listed in the [Bika installation guide](https://github.com/bikalabs/Bika-LIMS/wiki/Bika-LIMS-Installation), depending on what you are going to get up to.

 ##### 2. Run development buildout